 Loving’ this corrugated metal backsplash for a more modern farmhouse/ industrial look.
 This was uploaded by a Pinterest user, but this material can be bought at most home improvement stores and trimmed with tin snips.Remember to slightly overlap each panel, then attach with adhesive.

 Want a more traditional farmhouse kitchen type of look?
 “Fixer Upper” style?
 Then try this tutorial on how to install a DIY beadboard backsplash from ‘The Frugal Homemaker’.
-She takes you through each step, and tells you how to adhere the beadboard if you are doing it over existing tile or installing a brand new backsplash.
+She takes you through each step of her backsplash redo.
+She also tells you how to adhere the beadboard if you are doing it over existing tile or installing a brand new backsplash.

-One of the cheapest decorating materials you can use it paint.
+One of the cheapest decorating materials you can use to redo a backsplash is paint.
 Lindsay from ‘Shrimp Salad Circus’ shows us how to do a $30 faux subway tile backsplash with paint!
 This is a great option for those of us who have that short little excuse for a backsplash which is really just an extension of our countertop.

 If you already have a tile backsplash that is in good shape, you just hate the color or pattern, then learn how to paint a tile backsplash from ‘A Beautiful Mess’.